nietzschereader/math-trees/README.md

 ## Code Challenge
 Please code the following.
 Feel free to add to or re-structure the project as needed.
-* Create a math syntax tree which can represent math expressions that supports the following:
+1. Create a data structure which can represent math expressions that supports the following:
   * Real numbers
   * plus(+)
   * minus(-)
   * times(*)
   * divide(/)
-* Implement an evaluation method which calculates the value of the expression
+2. Implement an evaluation method which calculates the value of the expression
-* Write a parser which converts an ascii string to tree format
+3. Write a parser which can convert a string containing a valid composition of any of the above operations to your data structure
-* Implement a `__str__` method which converts a math tree into an ascii string equivalent
+4. Implement a `__str__` method which converts a math tree into an ascii string equivalent
-* Make the string parser handle parentheses ()
+5. Enhance the string parser you wrote in step #3 to handle parentheses ()

-Please dedicate about two to four hours on this -- complete as much as you are able, but don't feel that you have to complete every bullet.
-They are ordered by priority, so we suggest coding to each requirement in top-down order.
+We would expect this work to take about four hours, but take however much time you'd like on this.
+Complete as much as you are able, but don't feel that you have to complete every item.
+They are ordered by difficultly, so we suggest coding to each requirement in number order.

 ## Credits